inyogeshwar/pinvault-pro-extension/README.md

 ## 📄 License

-MIT License - Feel free to use, modify, and distribute.
+MIT License - Feel free to use, modify.

 ## 👨‍💻 Developer